The WaterSpark Initiative

 A Platform to achieve meaningful change to the status quo in water

-Waterspark is a mission-aligned global initiative launched to radically transform, accelerate and scale solutions to water challenges in access to safe drinking water, sanitation and hygiene, water scarcity and water quality.
+The Waterspark initiative has launched to radically transform, accelerate and scale solutions to water challenges in access to safe drinking water, sanitation and hygiene, water scarcity and water quality.

-WaterSpark is a widely available coalition representing the whole innovative ecosystem/value chain.
-We have a mission to spark innovative water solutions, to foster sector-wide collaboration rather than competition and to centralize knowledge.
+WaterSpark has a mission to spark innovative water solutions, to foster sector-wide collaboration rather than competition and to centralize knowledge.
 This will drive the development of innovative solutions resulting in economic profitability with environmental and social advancement

 Enough is enough and time is running out